Realm Subgraph

 The created subgraph can be instantiated and launched by calling

-method of the subgraph object.
+the instantiate method of the subgraph object.
 By passing the precondition and postcondition

 events, we can concatenate multiple subgraphs into an entire task graph, as shown in the last section.